hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_clearall"></a>
-`ClearAll(STRING indexStorePath, STRING roxieQueryName, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`ClearAll(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

-Delete all indexes associated with the index store but leave the surrounding superkey structure intact.
+Delete all subkeys associated with the index store, from all generations, but leave the surrounding superkey structure intact.

+This function assumes that a base packagemap for queries using this index store has already been created, such as with InitRoxiePackageMap().

  * **Parameters:**
    * `indexStorePath` — The full path of the index store; must match the original argument to `Init()`; REQUIRED
-   * `roxieQueryName` — The name of the Roxie query to update with the new index information; REQUIRED
    * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
    * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
    * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)